 resources must be able to participate in the real-time market and 15- or 5-minutes dispatchable.

-PDR-LSR is not a product being proposed for further consideration by this Working Group because, as designed, the product is not technology neutral by only allowing battery storage to participate.
-To achieve technological neutrality, the Working Group developed the concept of LSR 2.0.
+PDR-LSR is not a product being proposed for further consideration by this LSWG because, as designed, the product is not technology neutral by only allowing battery storage to participate.
+To achieve technological neutrality, the LSWG developed the concept of LSR 2.0.
 Key changes to PDR-LSR would include a design that:

 applies to all technology types, rather than being limited to energy storage;